 It’s Disney.
 It’s funny.
 It has plenty of animated action.
 And it features as close to a hot air balloon as you can get without it actually being a hot air balloon.

-And if those alone were not enough reasons to love it, Up begins with one of the sweetest love stories we’ve even seen on screen.
+And if those alone were not enough reasons to love it, Up begins with one of the sweetest love stories we’ve ever seen on screen.

 Yes, it’s also one of the saddest beginnings to a Disney movie we have ever seen but regardless, if we find a love even half as enduring as that between Ellie and Carl, we’ll be happy.